 BYPASS SURGERY COMPLICATIONS

-There are a number of complications that can occur after CABG.
+There are a number of complications that can occur after coronary artery bypass graft surgery (CABG).
 The major complications include bleeding that may require a return to the operating room, heart attack, heart failure, arrhythmia, stroke, changes in cognitive function, pulmonary problems, wound infection, renal failure, and death.